maxstreifeneder/msgraph-integration-ui5/README.md

 4) Register your app in the Azure Portal and adjust the configuration in the `ui/webapp/controller/View1.controller.js` file (lines 9-15).
 5) Execute `mbt build -p=cf` to build the MTA Archive.
 6) Deploy the MTA Archive of step 5 with cf deploy mta_archives/{mta_archive_name}
+7) Adjust the redirect URL in the Azure application registry with the actual url of the application (ends with `.com/ui/`).